DataFire/Integrations/integrations/generated/kubernetes/README.md

   * targetSelector `string`: label selector for pods that should match the replicas count.
 This is a serializated version of both map-based and more expressive set-based selectors.
 This is done to avoid introspection in the clients.
 The string will be in the same format as the query-param syntax.
 If the target type only supports map-based selectors, both this field and map-based selector field are populated.
 More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors

 ### io.k8s.api.extensions.v1beta1.SupplementalGroupsStrategyOptions
 * io.k8s.api.extensions.v1beta1.SupplementalGroupsStrategyOptions `object`: SupplementalGroupsStrategyOptions defines the strategy type and options used to create the strategy.
-Deprecated: use SupplementalGroupsStrategyOptions from policy API Group instead.
-  * ranges `array`: ranges are the allowed ranges of supplemental groups.
+  * ranges `array`: Ranges are the allowed ranges of supplemental groups.
 If you would like to force a single supplemental group then supply a single range with the same start and end.
-Required for MustRunAs.
     * items [io.k8s.api.extensions.v1beta1.IDRange](#io.k8s.api.extensions.v1beta1.idrange)
-  * rule `string`: rule is the strategy that will dictate what supplemental groups is used in the SecurityContext.
+  * rule `string`: Rule is the strategy that will dictate what supplemental groups is used in the SecurityContext.

 ### io.k8s.api.networking.v1.IPBlock
 * io.k8s.api.networking.v1.IPBlock `object`: IPBlock describes a particular CIDR (Ex.
 "192.168.1.1/24") that is allowed to the pods matched by a NetworkPolicySpec's podSelector.
 The except entry describes CIDRs that should not be included within this rule.